 Is it a matter of belief and motivation, or do we have to just wish for it and the Universe will bring it?

-Just stay with me, and I will give you the secret that I found after so much research.
+Just stay with me, and I will give you the secret that I found after so much research in self-help.

 The answer to all those questions and more, exist in one word, yes, only one word, that’s totally new for you, but deep down you already know it without being conscious of it.